February 14, 2023 4 min read

 Finally, consider how long this paint project will take you.
 Don't expect a quick painting process, as paint can take longer to dry in colder temperatures.
 In order to make your paint look good, you should be willing to add extra time to your painting project.

 Generally, painting is OK within the range of 35 to 100 degrees Fahrenheit, but some paint works better than others at certain temperatures.
-It's important to choose the right kind of paint during a cold-weather painting project to ensure your work lasts.
+Choose the right kind of paint for your cold-weather painting project to ensure your work lasts.

-Typically, acrylic latex paints are a great option for painting during the colder months.
+Acrylic latex paints are a great option for painting during the colder months.
 We also recommend using Benjamin Moore paint for any cold-weather painting.
-Benjamin Moore has easy-to-use data sheets you can reference to see what paints and primers would work best for your application in cold weather.
-For other paint brands, look for any temperature specifications on the paint cans label or the brand's website.
+Benjamin Moore has easy-to-use data sheets you can reference to see what paints and primers work best for your cold-weather application.
+For other paint brands, verify temperature specifications on the label or brand website.

-You can expect paint to thicken in colder weather conditions.
-Therefore, you'll want to use stiffer paint brushes to give you a better, more even application.
-Paint brushes made with Chinex, nylon or polyester bristles are ideal.
-In addition to working well for cold weather paint jobs, stiff bristle paint brushes also give you more control when painting.
+Paint can thicken in colder weather conditions.
+Therefore, stiffer paint brushes are ideal for a better, more even application.
+Paint brushes made with Chinex, nylon or polyester bristles work well for cold-weather paint jobs and give you more control when painting.

 While paint can dry in cold weather, it may take some extra time.
 For exterior painting projects, sunlight can help paint dry faster, and as sunlight becomes more limited during the winter months, your paint may take longer than usual to dry.

-You may even need to allow your paint to dry for a whole day before adding a second coat.
-So, plan properly and assume your paint will take longer to dry.
+Use your information on the paint type and surface temperature to help you estimate your drying time.
+If possible, paint a small sample of the material and leave it outside to see how it reacts to weather conditions and how long it takes to dry.
 Also, remember to check the weather for the added time your paint may need to dry.
-It's best to make sure the following days after painting will stay warm enough in case your drying time takes even longer than anticipated.
+It's best to ensure the days after painting will stay warm enough in case your drying time takes longer than anticipated.

 Trust Aboff's Paint for Your Painting Needs